containernetworking/cni.dev/content/plugins/current/meta/portmap.md

 the following configuration options:

 * `snat` - boolean, default true.
 If true or omitted, set up the SNAT chains
+* `masqAll` - boolean, default false.
+If false or omitted, the `snat` rule set up on loopback & hairpin traffic, else will `snat` all source traffic.
 * `markMasqBit` - int, (0-31), default 13.
 The mark bit to use for masquerading (see section SNAT).
 Cannot be set when `externalSetMarkChain` is used.
 * `externalSetMarkChain` - string, default nil.
 If you already have a Masquerade mark chain (e.g. Kubernetes), specify it here.
 This will use that instead of creating a separate chain.
 When this is set, `markMasqBit` must be unspecified.
 * `conditionsV4`, `conditionsV6` - array of strings.
 A list of arbitrary `iptables`